Boeieruurd-NL/Voi-Signer-latest/packages/crypto/README.md

 # Introduction
-Crypto wrapper for AlgoSigner.
+Crypto wrapper for VoiSigner.
 Creates wrapped functionality to Web Crypto API for encrypting and decrypting ArrayBuffer objects with an associated ArrayBuffer passphrase.

 ## Project Use
 After installation output files will be in the /dist/ folder.
 This includes secureStorageContext.js, and the typescript definitions for the supporting structure.